Learning Routine / Pacing (Classic + Intensive)

 :memo: Hour 3

-Hour 3 is the Grammar Hour - we usually do 3-5 grammar points per day depending on complexity and time.
+Hour 3 is the Grammar Hour - in each segment of the passage that you’ve read for the day, you’re looking at 4-6 new grammar points that have been used in the text, so these will be the focus of the third part of the class.
 This is also a speaking-heavy hour, since it’s important to build muscle memory for the grammar in context.
-You should expect to speak every single example sentence in the grammar explanations aloud, as well as modify them aloud to build your own understanding of their use.
+You should expect to read every single example sentence in the grammar explanations aloud, as well as modify them aloud to build your own understanding of their use.
+Not only will your physical speaking ability improve, but you will also build a stronger mental speech pattern when reading in the future.

-• Return to the passage and tackle each of your circled grammar points one-by-one
+• Return to the passage and tackle each of your circled grammar points one-by-one; spending ~10 minutes per grammar point will easily eat up this hour

 • Start by referencing the grammar section in the back of the chapter - you will be given examples of the grammar in context; read these aloud, modify the subjects/objects to create new sentences while still using the framework provided